 Between Marina Heights and Sun Devil Stadium, we’ll see a billion dollars in investment along with thousands of jobs coming to the area.
 I’ve heard many people say that State Farm chose Tempe because of the transit system, proximity to ASU, proximity to Sky Harbor International Airport and the overall great location and quality of life.

 Best College Town!

 The Livability.com study also chose Tempe because of it’s youthful population, career options, large range of dining and shopping options, close proximity to many athletic events, diverse housing choices and large range of great things to do.
-They also mentioned its proximity to Phoenix and Scottsdale, but mostly focused on “the star” of Tempe’s “cultural and business growth,” Arizona State University.
+They also mentioned its proximity to the Phoenix and Scottsdale communities nearby, but mostly focused on “the star” of Tempe’s “cultural and business growth,” Arizona State University.

 “An educated workforce brings in industry and employment opportunities,” Livability wrote.
 “Successful universities are always huge employers in communities, too.
 That’s why just to get on our 2016 list, towns had to have more than three colleges, and a high percentage of jobs in the education sector.”

 Analysts considered areas with a majority of the population ranging from the age of 25 to 29 as a way to indicate the town’s ability to retain students post-graduation.
 Towns with Division I athletics teams also had a major impact on the listings.
 The hiring of Ray Anderson at ASU seems to be paying off really well in that department!